ABOUT RACHEL: FOUNDER/ TRAINER, MENTAL TRAINING AND PERFORMANCE SPECIALIST

 About Stuart: Professional Trainer (all ages)

 Stuart McKenzie brings a strong blend of coaching experience, educational expertise, and a passion for player development to the Summit Squad.
-He has an extensive soccer background including the Dana Hall Varsity Assistant Coach in 2023 and was the Assistant Coach at Amherst College in 2017.
+He has 9 years of coaching experience, including the Dana Hall Varsity Assistant Coach in 2023 and was the Assistant Coach of both Men’s and Women’s Varsity teams at Amherst College in 2017.
 He now currently serves as the Head JV Soccer Coach and a chemistry teacher at Dana Hall School.

 Stuart began his soccer journey in Austin, Texas, playing at the club level with Lonestar SC, and later honed his coaching skills at Amherst College, where he coached the men’s club team and served as an assistant coach for both the Men’s and Women’s soccer varsity programs.
 He is most passionate about focusing on and developing technical skills for players.